Stephanie Talbot

-Stephanie Talbot (born 15 June 1994) is an Australian professional basketball player for the Los Angeles Sparks of the Women's National Basketball Association (WNBA).
+Stephanie Talbot (born 15 June 1994) is an Australian professional basketball player for the New York Liberty of the Women's National Basketball Association (WNBA) and for the Adelaide Lightning of the Women's National Basketball League (WNBL).

-Talbot was a member of the Australian Women's basketball team (Opals) at the 2020 Tokyo Olympics.
-The Opals were eliminated after losing to the USA in the quarterfinals.
+Talbot was a member of the Australian women's basketball team (Opals) at the 2020 Tokyo Olympics, where the Opals were eliminated after losing to the USA in the quarterfinals.
+At the 2024 Summer Olympics she earned a bronze medal with the Australian team.

 Career

 WNBL

 Talbot began her career at just the age of 17, playing with the Adelaide Lightning for the 2011–12 WNBL season.
 In just her second season, Talbot was recognised as one of the brightest prospects in the Women's National Basketball League (WNBL), winning the 2013 Betty Watson Rookie of the Year award.
 In accepting her award, Talbot was asked what she had learned from playing with Olympians Suzy Batkovic, Laura Hodges and Jennifer Screen, and she replied "Shitloads".

 In 2018, Talbot returned to the league after signing with the Melbourne Boomers.
 This was her first season back after spending two seasons overseas in Europe.

 In 2019, it was announced Talbot would re-join the Adelaide Lightning, returning to both her home state and her first WNBL team.

 In 2020, Talbot re-signed with the Adelaide Lightning for her second consecutive season.

+In June 2023, Talbot re-signed with the Lightning for four more seasons.

 WNBA

 In 2014, Talbot nominated for the WNBA draft, where she was selected in the third round (33rd overall) by the Phoenix Mercury.
 Talbot opted to play for the Canberra Capitals for the WNBL 2014-15 season.
 In 2017, the Phoenix Mercury re-acquired Talbot.

 In 2019, Talbot was traded to the Minnesota Lynx after two seasons with the Mercury.
 In the off-season, she was traded to the New York Liberty for draft pick Erica Ogwumike.

 After electing to sit-out the 2020 season, Talbot's rights remained with the Liberty.
 In February 2021, the Liberty traded their negotiating rights to the Seattle Storm.
 Talbot would subsequently sign a training camp contract with the Storm.
+She played for the Storm for two seasons.

+On 1 February 2023, Talbot signed a two-year contract with the Los Angeles Sparks.
+She missed the 2023 WNBA season due to an ACL injury sustained while playing in Australia.
+On 22 August 2024, Talbot signed a one-year contract extension with the Sparks.

+On 6 December 2024, Talbot was selected as the Golden State Valkyries' pick from the Sparks' 2024 roster in the WNBA expansion draft.
+On 13 July 2025, Talbot was waived by the Valkyries.

+On 21 July 2025, Talbot signed with the Liberty.